7 Steps You Should Follow to Make Your Manhattan Kitchen Feel Brand New

-To achieve a more luxurious and opulent lighting, start by swapping out smaller mounted lights for brighter or larger energy-efficient fixtures.
+To achieve more luxurious and opulent lighting, start by swapping out smaller mounted lights for brighter or larger energy-efficient fixtures.
 You can also add under cabinet lighting.
 By adding under cabinet lighting or task lighting to your counter space, you can add brightness without a major expense.
-Most under cabinet lights are hard wired when installed in new homes, renovation or remodels, but for a quick fix simply purchase a model that can be plugged into the nearest outlet.
+Most under-cabinet lights are hard-wired when installed in new homes, renovation or remodels, but for a quick fix simply purchase a model that can be plugged into the nearest outlet.

 #2: Add Architectural Elements